prof-rossetti/internet-technologies/projects/freestyle/project.md

 Students have a large degree of flexibility in choosing what kind of product to deliver, however it should meet at least the following criteria:

-  1. Serve some practical business purpose
+  1. Serves some practical business purpose, and
-  2. And either:
+  2. Either:
-     + A) Leverage Internet technologies introduced in this course (e.g. HTML, CSS, JavaScript, Python), or
+     + A) Leverages Internet technologies introduced in this course (e.g. HTML, CSS, JavaScript, Python), or
-     + B) Leverage data shared programmatically over the Internet (for example from a third-party API or website)
+     + B) Leverages data shared programmatically over the Internet (for example from a third-party API or website)

 Acceptable products include, but are not limited to: